Septchi/CS_Notes/Stack.md

 }
 ```
 ### IsEmpty
-Functions checks if the stack is empty by checking if tos is equal to -1.
+The function checks if the stack is empty by checking if tos is equal to -1.
 ```c
 bool isEmpty(int tos){
 	bool empty = false;